lisjoker/ecs150project2/Report.md

 to create and manage threads within the user-level thread library.
 By implementing the uthread API, users can spawn new threads, switch between threads, and control the execution flow of the program.
-## Design Choices:
-Thread Control Block (TCB): Each thread is represented by a Thread Control Block (TCB), which contains information about the thread's context and execution state.
-This design choice allows for efficient management and manipulation of threads within the library.
-Queue Integration: The uthread API utilizes the queue API developed in Phase 1 to maintain a queue of threads.
-This queue manages the execution order of threads, ensuring proper synchronization and scheduling.

 ### Phase 3: semaphore API
 `Semaphores`: Semaphores are synchronization primitives